-You can find more about the areas in Luxembourg from our Neighbourhood Watch series.
+You can find more about the areas in Luxembourg from our In the Neighbourhood series.

 Because it’s a landlords' market, you’ll find you’re chasing estate agents.
 If you’re coming from overseas for a pre-visit, you can line up house viewings in one day.
 Expect estate agents to find properties at the top end of your budget.

 Remember that notice periods can be 2-3 months, so start your property search in plenty of time.
 Many estate agencies specialise in specific localities, so if you know where you want to live, register with them (you can use the sites below which aggregate other agency adverts).

 Beyond estate agencies, private rentals are posted on www.wortimmo.lu, which is also an aggregator site.
 Don’t forget to ask around at work, someone might be moving or renting their property.

 Estate agencies will expect a month’s rent plus VAT in fees.
 There are also options for flatshares, houseshares and furnished apartments in addition to student accommodation.
 You can find out more about temporary accommodation and short-term lets here.